 Tip #1 – Carry a list of your medications with you

-Even in this age of electronic medical records, few things are more valuable to a physician than when someone is able to provide an accurate list of all medications, vitamins, and supplements that they currently take.
+Even in this age of electronic medical records, few things are more valuable than when someone is able to provide an accurate list of all medications, vitamins, and supplements that they currently take.
 If you haven’t yet, take the time to write down all your medications, including the name of the medication, how much and how often you take it, and what it is for.
 Then put it in your wallet.
 If you have a smartphone app that does the same thing, use that.
 The next time a health care provider asks you, “What medications do you take?” show them your list.
 This will help streamline the intake process, leaving more time to address issues important to you.
 It will also be invaluable if you encounter a medical emergency one day.

 Given the time constraint of doctor’s visits and their rushed nature, it is easy to forget what you wanted to ask and just go along with your physician’s agenda.
 By having a physical list in front of you, not only will you feel more empowered as a patient to actually ask them, but your physician will see that you have questions and allocate time for them.
 You can either use a notepad, journal, or a printable premade log like this one.

 Whether you are going to the doctor for chest pain or flu symptoms, it is useful to reflect upon your situation and to mentally prepare what you want to say.
 By preparing, you become more aware of your own situation, and this helps you to become an empowered patient.
 This is because all health care professionals base their treatment plan on certain details that you provide about your symptoms.
 By knowing ahead of time what you are going to be asked about, you will not be caught off guard and will be able to provide all the important information as accurately as possible, which will help you get the best care possible.
 The following are questions to consider as you prepare to see the doctor.